paf31/stack-safety-for-free/index.markdown

 has to traverse the tree to its leaves.

 Fortunately, a solution to this problem has been known to the Scala community for some time.
-[2] describes how to defer monadic binds in the free monad, by capturing binds as a data structure. `runFree` can then be implemented as a tail recursive function, interpreting this structure of deferred monadic binds, giving a free monad implementation which supports deep recursion.
+@Bjarnason describes how to defer monadic binds in the free monad, by capturing binds as a data structure. `runFree` can then be implemented as a tail recursive function, interpreting this structure of deferred monadic binds, giving a free monad implementation which supports deep recursion.